Date updated: 15 December 2023 | by Sybil Mayard

 You will also need to check for updates to WordPress core files.

-For more information on the right way to update WordPress plugins and files, refer to my blog post, A Guide to Updating Your WordPress Website.
+For more information on the right way to update WordPress plugins and files, refer to our blog post, A Guide to Updating Your WordPress Website.

 5. Your Website is Not Running on the Latest Version of PHP